 One avenue involves alternative viral vectors.
-Louis Picker, MD, of the Vaccine and Gene Therapy Institute at Oregon Health and Science University, and colleagues have developed vaccines that use a cytomegalovirus (CMV) vector.
+For two decades, Louis Picker, MD, of the Vaccine and Gene Therapy Institute at Oregon Health and Science University, and colleagues have been working on vaccines that use a cytomegalovirus (CMV) vector.
 They found that a CMV vaccine carrying SIV proteins induced durable CD8 T-cell responses that protected monkeys exposed to the virus.
-Vir Biotechnology launched the first Phase I trial of this vaccine last December.
+Although the animals showed evidence of initial infection, half were able to clear the virus.
+Vir Biotechnology launched the first Phase I trial of a human version of this vaccine (VIR-1111) last December.

 A rational vaccine design approach aims to create stabilized versions of the three-pronged HIV spike protein that make the hidden conserved region targeted by bnAbs more visible.
 Dennis Burton, PhD, and his team at Scripps Research showed that a vaccine based on one of these so-called SOSIP trimers could delay or prevent infection in exposed monkeys; clinical trials are now underway.

 Vaccines using naked DNA, or direct injection of HIV genetic material, have been studied for decades with minimal success, but a process known as electroporation—a small shock that opens cell membranes—makes this approach more feasible.

 The messenger RNA (mRNA) technology used in the Pfizer-BioNTech and ModernaCOVID-19 vaccines is also being developed for HIV.
 This approach uses lipid nanoparticles to deliver genetic instructions for making viral proteins, in effect turning cells into antigen-production factories.